 In 1680, the octagonal, sandstone church with roof sloping to a point wasconstructed by William Day.
 It was located at the highest section of the Old Bergen Cemetery at Vroom Street, between Bergen and Tuers Avenues.
 A history of the church, describes the building as follows: “Its windows were quite high from the ground probably as much for protection from the Indians as to prevent the children from looking out during the services.
 The archways over the door and windows were ornamented with small bricks imported from Holland.
 The church was surmounted by a brass rooster used as a weathercock” (“Brief History of Old Bergen Church,” 2-3).

-At the opening of the Old Octagonal Church on May 23, 1681, pix02the Reverend Casper Van Zuiren from Long Island preached the first sermon.
+At the opening of the Old Octagonal Church on May 23, 1681, the Reverend Casper Van Zuiren from Long Island preached the first sermon.
 The congregation, consisting of members from the Bergen Township and Communipaw, eventually outgrew the Octagonal Church.
 Under its first regular pastor, Dominie William Jackson (1757-1793), the congregation built a second church on the southeast corner at Bergen Avenue and Vroom Street in 1773.
 It too was built of sandstone; the weather vane from the previous church was attached to its spire.
 It was eventually placed on the cupola of the Columbian Academy, now the site of the Martin Luther King, Jr. School on Academy Street and Bergen Academy.

 New Jersey colonists were divided in their sympathies during the Revolutionary War.
 Historian Richard McCormack claims that “The Conservative branch of the Dutch Reformed Church . . . was preponderantly Tory, especially in Bergen County (128).”
 However, the Reverend Jackson, a skilled orator, openly addressed his congregation about support for the patriots.
 His comments resulted in a personal reprimand before Lord Howe, the British Commander of New York.
 The Reverend John Cornelison (1793-1828) succeeded Jackson; during his long tenure, Cornelison held services for slaves in his home, some becoming members of the congregation.